baidu-baige/LoongSage/README.md

 # LoongSage
-A production-grade, high-efficiency RL framework for LLMs with validated recipes.
+A production-grade, high-efficiency Agentic RL framework for LLMs with validated recipes.